MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

 ### Configure a package with the manifest designer

-1. In **Solution Explorer**, expand the project node of your UWP app.
+1. In **Solution Explorer**, expand the project node of your  application project.

 2. Double-click the **Package.appxmanifest** file.
 If the manifest file is already open in the XML code view, Visual Studio prompts you to close the file.